Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 ## Fund ECDSA Wallet

-Step 1: Follow the instructions in [Obtaining Testnet ETH](https://docs.eigenlayer.xyz/restaking-guides/restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts) to fund a web3 wallet with HolEth.

-Step 2: Send **at least 1 ETH** to the “address” field referenced in your operator.yaml file.
+Send **at least 1 ETH** to the “address” field referenced in your operator.yaml file.
 This ETH will be used to cover the gas cost for operator registration in the subsequent steps.

+If you are deploying to Testnet, please follow the instructions in [Obtaining Testnet ETH](https://docs.eigenlayer.xyz/restaking-guides/restaking-user-guide/stage-2-testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts) to fund a web3 wallet with HolEth.

 ---

-## Operator Registration
+## Operator Configuration and Registration

-### Registration

-#### Configuration Setup

 **Step 1:** Create the config files needed for operator registration using the below command: